My goal is to lose weight

 Adjust Goals as Needed

 Slow and steady wins the race.
 Start small and let the healthy changes grow.
 Plus, plotting your weight loss over several months, can help remind you how well you’re doing — even on an off week.
-It helps people see even though I might not have lost a pound this week, or even gained a pound, overall my pattern of weight loss is looking pretty good.
+It helps people understand that even if I didn’t lose or gain weight this week, my overall weight loss is good.

 My goal is to lose weight!